borisdev/cpal-llm-chain-demo/README.md

-# CPAL LLM chain concept and a project planning demo app
+# LLM CPAL chain to define a work-breakdown-structure

 The CPAL chain is my code contribution to Langchain.